St-vn/scripting-tips/index.md

 # Important Stuff, trust!!! :

-## Balance between readability, scalability and optimizations
+## Balance between readability, scalability[1] and optimizations
-- Although having a performant game is nice, a lot of time can be wasted through applying negligible optimizations while also sacrificing both scalability and readibility.
-Here's an example of micro optimized code vs regular code

-  **Scalibility** : "the ability of a computing process to be used or produced in a range of capabilities."*
+- This section doesn't undervalue the practicality of making your game performant, but overestimating the impact of some optimizations and implementing them can waste time and harm readability alongside overall ability of your code.
+A micro optimization is an optimization that doesn't **add up**, below is an example of micro optimized code vs regular code.

 ```lua
 local InputService = game:GetService("UserInputService")